How to Build a Property Portfolio?

-It's important to have a clear idea of what you hope to achieve with your property portfolio.
-Do you want to generate passive income through rental yields, build wealth through property appreciation, or both?
+It's important to have a clear idea of what you hope to achieve when you start a property portfolio.
+Do you want to be a property investor to generate passive income through rental yields, build wealth through property appreciation, or both?
 Having specific goals will help guide your decision-making process.

 2. Research the market